manushakarre79/CODSOFT_TASKS/README.md

 This repository contains the projects completed as part of the **CODSOFT Artificial Intelligence Internship**.

-The projects demonstrate concepts of Artificial Intelligence, Python programming, algorithms, and web application development using Flask.
+The projects demonstrate Artificial Intelligence concepts, Python programming, algorithms, and Flask web application development.

 ---